tymelancon/Hello-World/RLW1.md

 What I mean by this is contained in the saying "art is never finished, only left".

 The PierceHacker attempts to do the same with a student body.
 This can be helpful but only if enough people work on it.

+**Reflection**

+My paragraphs above probably already contain some sense of what I've learned but to specify I'll go into what I've learned.
+Technical writing is the use of specific langauge and instructions to teach or allow other to follow along with work you have done or have knowledge of.

+There are a number of ideas on what constitutes good technical writing.
+Peer review only vs using editors.
+Also while it is fairly time consuming because you need to think about how to word things so that no one is lost on what you're explaining, I think I will be pretty good at this.